GDChCICTeam/python-for-chemists/README.md

 # Resources
 The workshop that resides in this repository is only the beginning of your journey.
 There are many resources online that are a good reference point to dive deeper into programming with Python.
-We have tried to compile a short, opinionated list of some resouces we think are a good start.
+We have tried to compile a short, opinionated list of some resources we think are a good start.

 ### Software Carpentry
 [Software carpentry](https://software-carpentry.org/) is a volunteer project aiming to teach